 To ensure a fair process, parties may request community member's assistance in preparing for and participating in the investigation and hearing process.
 Students, faculty or staff who agree to assist and/or attend the hearing with the party, but not to speak at the hearing, shall provide such assistance.
-In the event a party is unable to locate someone to act in this capacity, they may request the assistance from the Associate Vice President of Student Life and Services.
-Upon reaching a decision, the administrator, or Hearing Panel will inform the Associate Vice President of Student Life and Services in writing of the decision reached.
+In the event a party is unable to locate someone to act in this capacity, they may request the assistance from the Dean of Students.
+Upon reaching a decision, the administrator, or Hearing Panel will inform the Dean of Students in writing of the decision reached.
 The administrator or Hearing Panel will, in addition, be responsible for assigning a remedy in the event it finds that a violation of the Statement of Responsibilities or of a University policy has taken place.
 Consideration of a student's entire disciplinary record at Benedictine University will be taken into account when designing an appropriate sanction.

 A student may appeal a decision made by a hearing concerning the finding of a violation or the remedy imposed within five days of notification of a decision.
-To do so, the student must deliver a typewritten explanation of the grounds upon which the appeal is made to the Associate Vice President of Student Life and Services.
+To do so, the student must deliver a typewritten explanation of the grounds upon which the appeal is made to the Dean of Students.
 The burden of demonstrating an inequity in the hearing or remedy shall lie with the student.
-The final decision will rest with the Associate Vice President of Student Life and Services Office.
+The final decision will rest with the Dean of Students Office.
 A diversion of these procedures, unless it results in significant prejudice to a party, shall not invalidate these proceedings.

 Sanctions are defined and imposed as follows:

 * This document does not and cannot include all information that may lead to sanctions.
-The most up-to-date document will be on file with the Associate Vice President of Student Life and Services Office for review.
+The most up-to-date document will be on file with the Dean of Students Office for review.
 Students will be notified of significant changes in policies and/or procedures via their student e-mail account.*